Hyaluronic acid and autologous blood therapy as alternatives to endoprosthesis?

 Study situation on efficacy and sustainability

 - Long-term studies on hyaluronic acid show that patients with moderate osteoarthritis benefit the most from it.
-The positive effect is usually limited to about 6–12 months, after which the efficiency decreases.
+The positive effect is usually limited to about 6–12 months, after which the efficacy declines.

-- PRP studies have shown a slightly stronger and longer-lasting effect in moderate osteoarthritis, particularly in the knee joint.
-The pain-relieving effects can last up to a year, but are strongly dependent on the severity of the osteoarthritis.
+- PRP studies have shown a slightly stronger and longer‑lasting effect in moderate osteoarthritis, especially in the knee joint.
+The pain‑relieving effects can last up to one year, but are strongly dependent on the severity of the osteoarthritis.

 Benefits and risks of the individual methods

-- Hyaluronic acid: Easy to apply and well tolerated, but with limited effect in advanced osteoarthritis.
+- Hyaluronic acid: Easy to apply and well tolerated, but only limited effect in severely advanced osteoarthritis.

-- ACP/PRP: Shows stronger efficacy in mild to moderate osteoarthritis, but is more complex to administer and more expensive.
-In advanced stages, its effectiveness is reduced.
+- ACP/PRP: Stronger effect in mild to moderate osteoarthritis, but more complex in execution and more expensive.
+In advanced stages the effectiveness is reduced.

 When is combination therapy useful?